MohsenIT/name-matching-data-preparation/data/README.md

 ## Files description
 The excel files with _\_input.xlsx_ suffix are the the name corpus.
 Their errors are beside them with _\_probable\_errata.xlsx_ suffix.
 The data modeling algorithm reads erreta files and corrects labels of the corresponding name corpus.

 +Also a corpus of nicknames are available in this folder.
-It is an auxiliary data,  which is used to create the the level 2 of proposed matching HIN.
+It is an auxiliary data,  which is used to create the the level 2 of the proposed matching HIN.